0xproflupin/solana-durable-nonces/README.md

 How do they make transactions unique to avoid double spending?

-If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be an `AdvanceNonce` instruction, which changes or advances the nonce.
+If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be an `nonceAdvance` instruction, which changes or advances the nonce.
 This ensures that every transaction which is signed using the nonce as the recent blockhash, irrespective of being successfully submitted or not will be unique.

 Let's look at a couple of accounts that are important for using using durable nonces with Solana transactions.